This site introduces ideas how you can drain your dog’s excess energy in various fun ways. All the games have been

 Some dogs can be labeled as easy, but Miki is as far from that as could be.
 Even when we arrive home after three hours of walking, Miki comes sitting in front of me and looks at me, like he was saying “that walking was fun, what are we doing next, let’s do something fun!”
 In the last autumn we were picking blueberries in the thick forest for four hours.
 When we came home Miki dropped down to the hallway floor and felled asleep right away.
 I already had thought myself “yes, at least once we managed to a walk so long that Miki got tired.”
 But, after ten minutes of sleeping, Miki came to me and gave me THAT look again “now I have slept, what fun thing do we do next”.

 We lived in an apartment with Miki when he was a puppy, so many people thought that we were out of our minds.
 Our friends usually asked what kind of things or furnitures Miki had destroyed when he had been left home alone or when he was a puppy.
 None of them believes the answer: nothing.
+Absolutely nothing.
 He didn’t destroy anything even when he was a puppy.
 We had a crate for him when he was a puppy, but we mainly used it to house train him.